jch/em-irc/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## TODO

-* can we skip using Dispatcher connection handler class?
-* extract :on, :trigger callback gem that works on instances. [hook](https://github.com/apotonick/hooks), but works with instances
-* would prefer the interface to look synchronous, but work async
-* ssl dispatcher testing
-* speed up integration specs